Romans 9

 Nobody is able to tell him what he should do.’

-so that God had a debt to pay back to them.’
+so that God had to pay something back to that person.’

 36 It is God who made all things.
 He also causes all things to continue.
 And all things are there to show how great he is.

-We praise him!
-He is great for ever!
+We praise him for ever!
+He is great!
 Amen.
 This is true!